Dora (TV series): Production

 The series' counterpart was announced and revealed in 2021 by Brian Robbins at the ViacomCBS' Investors Day Event.
 The series was ordered by Paramount+ and was originally set to premiere in 2023, but was delayed to 2024.

-The dialogue was recorded at Burbank-based Atlas Oceanic Sound and Picture and New York City-based Hyperbolic Audio.
+The dialogue is recorded at Burbank-based Atlas Oceanic Sound and Picture and New York City-based Hyperbolic Audio.
 The series is a collaboration between Nickelodeon Animation Studio and Ontario-based, Pipeline Studios.

-The series was executive-produced by Rich Magallanes, Chris Gifford, and Valerie Walsh Valdes, while Henry Lenardin-Madden serves as a co-executive, and Alejandro Bien-Willner serves as the editor to the series.
+The series is executive-produced by Rich Magallanes, Chris Gifford, Valerie Walsh Valdes, and Luis Lopez, while Henry Lenardin-Madden serves as a co-executive, and Alejandro Bien-Willner serves as the editor to the series.
 Marielle Kaar also serves as the executive in charge of production for the series.

 Release

 Prior to the series' official release date, some episodes were made available on the franchise's official YouTube channel from September 30, 2023.

-The series has premiered on April 12, 2024 (with the first season of 26 episodes), exclusively on Paramount+ in the United States, Canada, United Kingdom and Australia.
+The series has premiered on April 12, 2024 (with the first season of 26 episodes), exclusively on Paramount+ in the United States, Canada, the United Kingdom and Australia.
 The series also aired on the Nick Jr. Channel internationally.

 In Canada, the series premiered on Treehouse TV on October 4, 2024.

+In South Korea, the series airs on tvN.